Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/0-introduction.md

 # Introduction

 Imagine you're a professional Web developer and your client is a travel agency.
-In order to motivate its customers to stay in touch and share their travel experiences, the agency wants its Web site to include a service that translates road signs and billboards in real time.
+In order to motivate its customers to stay in touch, the agency wants its Web site to include a service that translates road signs and billboards in real time.
 The customer, exploring a foreign land, snaps a picture of a sign she can't read, in a language she doesn't understand.
 She uploads the picture to the service, and it responds with a translation in her native language.
 No typing, no forms to fill out — just "Here's a picture, tell me what it says."

 To meet the client's requests, the Web site must support the following features:
 - Uploading of photos